A 501(c)(3) Veteran Recovery Initiative

 A veteran-to-veteran recovery movement built on structure, evidence, and shared purpose.

 We exist because two crises overlap: Ukrainian veterans face an escalating PTS burden with limited treatment infrastructure.
-American veterans — decades beyond their own service — often carry unresolved loss of purpose.
+American veterans, both recently separated and those decades beyond their service.
 VBI addresses both through a single model: recovery for one, renewed mission for the other.

 America’s veterans answered the same call — defending our homeland and our freedom.
 It is our duty to ensure they continue to find purpose and renewed mission long after their service ends.